opral/monorepo/packages/paraglide/paraglide-js-adapter-next/README.md

 }
 ```

+> If you are using ESM for your NextJS config, you can also import `availableLanguageTags` and `sourceLanguageTag` from `./src/paraglide/runtime.js` and use them instead of hardcoding the locales.

 This will have the effect that NextJS will automatically prefix all routes with the locale.
 For example, the route `/about` will become `/en/about` for the English locale and `/de/about` for the German locale.
 The only language that won't be prefixed is the default locale.

 Now all that's left is to tell paraglide which language to use.
 To do that, wrap your `_app.js` file with the `ParaglideJS` component, pass it the current language and the paraglide runtime module.